-The first Computer Clubhouse opens at The Computer Museum (now a part of the Museum of Science, Boston) in collaboration with the MIT Media Lab.
+The first Computer Clubhouse opens at The Computer Museum (originally independent and later a part of the Museum of Science, Boston) in collaboration with the MIT Media Lab.

-Based on growing community interest, the Reebok Foundation provides funding for a second Computer Clubhouse, housed at the Blue Hill Avenue Boys & Girls Club in Boston.
+Based on growing community interest, the Reebok Foundation provides funding for a second Computer Clubhouse at the Blue Hill Avenue Boys & Girls Club in Boston.

 The first non-US community-based Computer Clubhouse is opened in Esslingen, Germany.

-The Computer Clubhouse Network wins the prestigious Peter F. Drucker Award for Non-Profit Innovation.
+The Computer Clubhouse Network wins the Peter F. Drucker Award for Non-Profit Innovation.

 Computer Clubhouses are established internationally in Europe and South America.